HemanjaliAdini/nutriton_analysis_private/README.md

 ## About

-In today's world with many food options out there it's really hard to know if the food we are consuming is providing good amount of nutrition.
-A nutrition analyser can be used to analyse the calories of food content, this analyzer give context of the content.
-This analyser is developed using
+In the contemporary world, with a plethora of food choices available, determining the nutritional value of what we consume can be challenging.
+The use of a nutrition analyzer is valuable in assessing not only the calorie content but also providing contextual information about the food's nutritional composition.This analyser is developed using
 - External API () for calorie analysis.
 - Perspective API (Perspective) for .